4815162342lost/generate_patching_report/README.md

+### TODO list
+1) Improve documentation
+2) Automatize Outlook-notification sending
+3) Generate separate patching list for service owners
+4) Parallel the ssh-connection
+5) Fix bug when autonotification e-mail is not created for servers which not require MM

 ### Solution for automatize several steps in patching process
 Hi, I am working as Linux engeneer and we have several hundred Linux-servers in our scope.
 We have a ugly patching process in our IT-infrastructure.
 And this scripts have been wrote for particilary automatize patching process.
 Perhaps you will ask 'why your patching approach so strange?'.
 I can not answered for you, because we are working with ITIL and must follow strange and non-optimal processess.
 We can not influence to this process.
 Also our managers are terrible and do not have a it-knowledge and they are thinking that all fine...